FranciscoMoretti/site/content/blog/prettier-the-code-formatter-vs-code-extension-for-modern-web-development.md

 If you're new to Prettier, don't worry!
 Installing and setting it up is a breeze.
 Simply head over to the official Prettier documentation and follow the step-by-step instructions provided [here](https://prettier.io/docs/en/install.html).
 Before you know it, you'll be doing code formatting effortlessly. ⛱️

-In the meantime, if you want to learn more about the benefits of Prettier Code Formatter, check out my previous blog post titled [**"Letting Go of Control - Embracing the Prettier Code Formatter"**](letting-go-of-control-embracing-the-prettier-code-formatter).
+In the meantime, if you want to learn more about the benefits of Prettier Code Formatter, check out my previous blog post titled [Letting Go of Control - Embracing the Prettier Code Formatter](/blog/letting-go-of-control-embracing-the-prettier-code-formatter.md).
 It explores the benefits of using Prettier in your development workflow. 🌈🔗

 ## Conclusion 🎉